-The registration requirements when inheriting Immovable property (real estate) under Jersey law
+The registration requirements when inheriting Immovable property or house (real estate) under Jersey law

 Where there is a Jersey Immovable Will and the real estate is left to heirs at law